Clan Rising

 Charles Mackay, LL.D.

-The Perth-born journalist whose 1841 *Extraordinary Popular Delusions and the Madness of Crowds* anatomised the South Sea Bubble, the Mississippi Company collapse and the Dutch tulip mania alongside the witch-hunts and prophecies, and that has been continuously in print for the hundred and eighty-four years since as the foundational popular text of behavioural-finance writing.
+The Perth-born journalist whose 1841 Extraordinary Popular Delusions and the Madness of Crowds anatomised the South Sea Bubble, the Mississippi collapse and the tulip mania, and has been continuously in print ever since as the foundational popular text of behavioural finance.

-He published a substantial body of other work across the next forty years that has not survived in the same way. *The Salamandrine* (1842), a long narrative poem in the Coleridgean register; *Egeria, or the Spirit of Nature* (1850); the *History of the Mormons* (1851), the first English-language popular history of the Latter-Day Saints based on a research trip across the United States in 1850; the *Memoirs of the Pretender* (1856), a popular account of the Jacobite risings on the model of the Walter Scott historical-fiction tradition; and the *Forty Years' Recollections of Life, Literature, and Public Affairs* (1877), the memoir of his journalistic career.
-He served as the *Times*'s special correspondent in the United States through the early years of the American Civil War, 1862 to 1865, based in New York; the correspondence was favourable to the Confederacy and was, in the post-war assessment of the *Times*'s American coverage, the source of the paper's continuing pro-Confederate editorial line through the war years.
+He published a large body of other work across the next forty years: the narrative poem The Salamandrine (1842), the History of the Mormons (1851), the first English-language popular history of the Latter-Day Saints, the Memoirs of the Pretender (1856), and the memoir Forty Years' Recollections of Life, Literature, and Public Affairs (1877).
+He served as the Times's special correspondent in the United States through the early years of the American Civil War, based in New York.

-He married Rosa Henrietta Vale in 1834 (she died in 1859 of tuberculosis), then Mary Elizabeth Mills in 1861 (the second marriage ended in separation in 1865 on the strain of his American Civil War absence).
-The American correspondent and writer Marie Corelli (whose actual surname was Mackay, born Mary Mackay) was his daughter by Mary Mills, raised under his sole care after the separation.
-He died of pneumonia at his Wandsworth house on 24 December 1889, seventy-five years old, and is buried at Kensal Green Cemetery in west London.
-The Mackay name in the Scottish-side catalogue is the Highland clan surname of Strathnaver, the most northerly of the major Highland clans, holding the country between Cape Wrath and Sutherland from the eleventh century; he carried the Perth lieutenant's-son variant of it from the Royal Caledonian Asylum into one of the most-cited popular-finance texts of the English language.
+His daughter was the novelist Marie Corelli, born Mary Mackay.
+He died at his Wandsworth house on 24 December 1889, seventy-five years old, and is buried at Kensal Green Cemetery.
+The Mackay name, the Highland clan surname of Strathnaver, the most northerly of the major Highland clans, he carried from the Royal Caledonian Asylum into one of the most-cited popular-finance texts of the English language.

 Achievements